SNOMED-Documents/snomed-editorial-guide/clinical-drug.md

 1220547004 |Product containing precisely gentamicin (as gentamicin sulfate) 3 milligram/1 milliliter conventional release eye drops (clinical drug)| correctly infers a subtype of 1142217003 |Product containing precisely gentamicin (as gentamicin sulfate) 3 milligram/1 milliliter conventional release ear and eye drops (clinical drug)|.

-## Anhydrous

-When a clinical drug has a BoSS specified in a Summary of Product Characteristics as an anhydrous substance, the PAI is represented as the unmodified substance, i.e., the substance with an unspecified level of hydration.

-For example,

-  *     * 1153520006 |Product containing precisely **carbidopa anhydrous (as carbidopa)** 25 milligram and levodopa 250 milligram/1 each conventional release oral tablet (clinical drug)|

-[The SPC](https://www.medicines.org.uk/emc/product/7805/smpc#gref) states each tablet "contains 27.0 mg **carbidopa (equivalent to 25 mg of anhydrous carbidopa)** and 250 mg levodopa."
-The BoSS is anhydrous carbidopa, so the PAI is Carbidopa.

-  *     * 1331919008 |Product containing precisely carbidopa anhydrous (as carbidopa) 12.5 milligram and entacapone 200 milligram and levodopa 50 milligram/1 each conventional release oral tablet (clinical drug)|

-[This SPC](https://www.hpra.ie/img/uploaded/swedocuments/Licence_PA0711-252-001_09032021145258.pdf) states, "Each film-coated tablet contains 50 mg of levodopa, 12.5 mg of **carbidopa anhydrous (as 13.5 mg carbidopa monohydrate)** and 200 mg of entacapone."
-The Boss is anhydrous carbidopa, so the PAI is Carbidopa.